bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Roles and playbooks
 ===================

-Time to apply some configuration on our target host.
+This section describes how to apply some configuration on our target host.

-We are going to create a role that install a web server package, create a very basic web page with our ship’s information, and start the web server service.
+We are going to create a role that installs a web server package, create a very basic web page with our ship information, and start the web server service.

 Role
 ----